Aetherinox/csf-firewall/docs/docs/install/update/v1501-to-newer.md

 <br />

-You should see one of the following depending on if an update is available or not:
+You should see one of the following, if an update is available or not:

 === ":aetherx-axs-square-terminal: Terminal (Update Available)"